 Result Points

 Win on first innings 6

 Win on first innings, with a run-rate one and two thirds (1%) times that of opposing team.
 7

 Tie on first innings 3

-Draw or no result 1
+Draw or no result 0

 Loss on first innings 0

+Bye (subject to 6.16.1(d)) 6

 Forfeit -6

 Forfeit Win Max

-Max\: Refer to clause 6.16.18 (d)
+Max: Refer to clause 6.16.19

-(b) The result of a match may be a tie on first innings regardless of the number of wickets lost by the team batting second.

-- (c) (i) In order for the team batting first to gain one bonus point, it must achieve victory with a run-rate one and two thirds times that of the opposition. - (ii) In order for the team batting second to gain one bonus point, the victory must be achieved by the end of the 24th (or in a reduced overs match, it must bat for no more than 60% of its maximum number of overs). - (iv) Where matches are shortened and targets revised through the run rate method, bonus run-rates and bonus defensive targets are derived as a function of the revised target score and maximum overs.
+- (b) The result of a match may be a tie on first innings regardless of the number of wickets lost by the team batting second. - (c) (i) In order for the team batting first to gain one bonus point, it must achieve victory with a run-rate one and two thirds times that of the opposition. - (ii) In order for the team batting second to gain one bonus point, the victory must be achieved by the end of the 24th (or in a reduced overs match, it must bat for no more than 60% of its maximum number of overs). - (iv) Where matches are shortened and targets revised through the run rate method, bonus run-rates and bonus defensive targets are derived as a function of the revised target score and maximum overs. - (d) Bye points will only be awarded if a minimum of one match in that grade and in that round has a completed result.
+If there is not a result in that grade in that round zero competition points will be awarded.